-The Real Estate Foundation has a note receivable, secured by real property, with monthly payments in the amount of \$1,366, including principal and interest, at the rate of 5%, due July 2021.
-At December 31, 2018 and 2017, note receivable balance was \$225,127 and \$230,129, respectively.
+The Real Estate Foundation had a note receivable, secured by real property, with monthly payments in the amount of \$1,366, including principal and interest, at the rate of 5%, due July 2021.
+The note was paid off in full in 2019.
+At December 31, 2019 and 2018, this note receivable balance was \$0 and \$225,127, respectively.

 In 2018, the Real Estate Foundation was assigned a note receivable with a principal balance of \$700,000 from a donor.
 The note is secured by real property, with monthly payments of interest only in the amount of \$2,771, at the rate of 4.75%.
 The principal and any unpaid accrued interest are due on June 1, 2028.
 Under an MOU agreement, as interest payments are received, the amounts are split and paid to the Community Foundation of San Luis Obispo County and the Santa Barbara Foundation after deducting a loan servicing fee by the Real Estate Foundation.
 Under the MOU, when the principal is collected, 50%, or \$350,000, will be payable to the Santa Barbara Foundation.
 This has been recorded as a note payable since it is due to an outside organization.
-The other \$350,000 will be transferred from the supporting organization (Real Estate Foundation) to the Organization (The Community Foundation San Luis Obispo County), and will be recorded at the time of transfer into the fund
+The other \$350,000 will be transferred from the supporting organization (Real Estate Foundation) to the Organization (The Community Foundation San Luis Obispo County), and will be recorded at the time of transfer into the fund.

-In 2018, the Foundation entered into a Mission related investment, note receivable with a principal balance of \$350,000 with the San Luis Obispo County Housing Trust Fund.
+In 2018, the Foundation entered into a mission related investment, note receivable with a principal balance of \$350,000 with the San Luis Obispo County Housing Trust Fund.
 The note is unsecured with interest only payments at 3%, paid quarterly, with full loan balance due on August 31, 2023.
+In 2019, the Foundation entered into another mission related investment, note receivable with a principal balance of \$100,000 with the San Luis Obispo County Housing Trust Fund.
+The note is unsecured with interest only payments at 3%, paid quarterly, with full loan balance due on July 15, 2024.